-Vaginal cancer is cancer that occurs in the vagina — the muscular tube that connects the uterus with the outer genitals.
+Vaginal cancer begins as a growth of cells in the vagina.
+The vagina is the muscular tube that connects the uterus with the outer genitals.

-A diagnosis of early-stage vaginal cancer has the best chance for a cure.
-Vaginal cancer that spreads beyond the vagina is much more difficult to treat.
+Vaginal cancer that's diagnosed when it's confined to the vagina has the best chance for a cure.
+When the cancer spreads beyond the vagina, it's much harder to treat.

 Female reproductive system